 Vietnam is one of the most vibrant countries in Southeast Asia.
 It’s adorned with spectacular attractions and breathtaking vantage points that make this destination a tropical paradise.
 During your trip, there’s a good chance you’ll end up falling in love in Vietnam – both with its dark past and lively present.
+One thing is for sure you will want to check out the tourist secrets Asia guide for great destinations for any visit to Asia.

 There are many things to do throughout the country, from sipping Bia Hoi with the locals to exploring the largest cave in the world.
 If you’re looking for stuff to do in Vietnam, here are some of the exciting activities you shouldn’t miss: